 The staff at the Illinois Retina Center wishes to make your visit a positive experience.
 We are dedicated to providing you with the excellent, personalized care you deserve.
 When your appointment is completed, we want you to have all the information you need to fully understand your medical condition and its treatment options.
 Please let us know how we can improve your visit with us.

-Appointments are available from 7:30am to 3:30pm, Monday, Wednesday, Thursday and Friday.
+Appointments are available from 7:30am to 3:30pm, Monday through Friday.
 New patient consultations should be arranged through your optometrist, ophthalmologist or primary care physician.

 Please allow a minimum of 2 to 3 hours for your initial office visit.
 A new patient vision exam is very comprehensive, requiring thorough eye dilation, examination, diagnostic testing and possible treatment, if indicated.
 To perform an adequate retinal examination, it is necessary to dilate your eye(s) at every examination visit.
 Because this may blur your vision for 12 to 24 hours and make your eyes sensitive to light, please bring sunglasses and arrange to have someone drive you home.